World War III: Operation Unthinkable

-British Prime Minister Winston Churchill was concerned that, with the enormous size of Soviet Red Army forces deployed in Central and Eastern Europe at the end of World War II and the perceived unreliability of the Soviet leader Joseph Stalin, there was a serious threat to Western Europe.
 In April–May 1945, the British Armed Forces developed Operation Unthinkable, thought to be the first scenario of the Third World War.
 Its primary goal was "to impose upon Russia the will of the United States and the British Empire".
+British prime minister Winston Churchill was concerned that, with the enormous size of Soviet Red Army forces deployed in Central and Eastern Europe at the end of World War II and the perceived unreliability of the Soviet leader Joseph Stalin, there was a serious threat to Western Europe.
 The plan was rejected by the British Chiefs of Staff Committee as militarily unfeasible.

 Operation Dropshot

-Operation Dropshot was the 1950s United States contingency plan for a possible nuclear and conventional war with the Soviet Union in the Western European and Asian theaters.
+Operation Dropshot was the 1949 United States contingency plan for a possible nuclear and conventional war with the Soviet Union in the Western European and Asian theaters.
 Although the scenario made use of nuclear weapons, they were not expected to play a decisive role.

 At the time, the US nuclear arsenal was limited in size, based mostly in the United States, and depended on bombers for delivery.
 Dropshot included mission profiles that would have used 300 nuclear bombs and 29,000 high-explosive bombs on 200 targets in 100 cities and towns to wipe out 85% of the Soviet Union's industrial potential in a single stroke.
 Between 75 and 100 of the 300 nuclear weapons were targeted to destroy Soviet combat aircraft on the ground.

 The scenario was devised before the development of intercontinental ballistic missiles.
-It was also devised before US President John F. Kennedy and his Secretary of Defense Robert McNamara changed the US Nuclear War plan from the 'city killing' countervalue strike plan to a "counterforce" plan (targeted more at military forces).
+It was also devised before US president John F. Kennedy and his Secretary of Defense Robert McNamara changed the US Nuclear War plan from the 'city killing' countervalue strike plan to a "counterforce" plan (targeted more at military forces).
 Nuclear weapons at this time were not accurate enough to hit a naval base without destroying the city adjacent to it, so the aim of using them was to destroy the enemy's industrial capacity to cripple their war economy.